kevinlekiller/simple_php_yenc_decode/README.md

 In the Dynamic Extensions part of the ini, add the extension:

-At this point you have 2 choices, you can set the default location where extensions are loaded to the folder we created above, or you can load the full path to the extension.
+(At this point you have 2 choices, you can set the default location where extensions are loaded to the folder we created above, or you can load the full path to the extension.)

-This is the full path:
+This is the full path (if you did not set the default extension path):

 extension=/usr/lib/php5/extensions/simple_php_yenc_decode.so

-If you set the default location:
+If you set the default extension path:

 extension=simple_php_yenc_decode.so